 Throughout the 80s and early 90s, well-known game developers like Activision®, Electronic Arts™, and Nintendo® started developing better computer graphics and many of the basic video game dynamics are still in use today.

-Sony’s PlayStation hit American markets in 1995, followed by the Nintendo 64™ in 1996, around the same time the internet began to see wider public access, digital gaming began to move forward with full steam, evolving into the multifarious and thriving industry it is today.
+Sony’s PlayStation hit American markets in 1995, followed by the Nintendo 64™ in 1996.
+Around the same time the internet began to see wider public access, digital gaming began to move forward full steam, evolving into the multifarious and thriving industry it is today.

 Given the immense popularity of video gaming now, it’s no surprise that many early investors in the industry saw significant returns.

 Video games have grown up quite a lot since their humble origins.
-Case in point: Almost 70% of Americans, or roughly 211 million , played video games in 2018, according to the annual Electronic Entertainment Design and Research Gamer Segmentation Report.
+Case in point: An estimated 66% of Americans, or roughly 215 million, played video games in 2022, according to a report by Entertainment Software Association.

 And gaming is not just an American pastime, but an international phenomenon.
-Newzoo, an analytics and market research firm focused specifically on games and esports, approximates that there are more than 2.5 billion gamers around the globe, who will spend an estimated $152.2 billion on their hobby this year, an increase of almost 10% over 2018.
+Newzoo, an analytics and market research firm focused specifically on games and esports, predicts that by the end of 2023, the number of gamers worldwide will reach 3.09 billion.

-Projections suggest these impressive numbers will only continue their upward trajectory; the same Newzoo report estimates consumers will spend $196 billion on gaming in 2022.
+Projections suggest these impressive numbers will only continue their upward trajectory — the same Newzoo report estimated that consumers spent $203.1 billion on gaming in 2022.